ThomasBouche/meteole/docs/pages/why.md

 ## After Meteole :sunny:

-**Meteole** Meteole simplifies the process, allowing you to quickly fetch tidy pandas dataframes full of weather-rich data:
+**Meteole** simplifies the process, allowing you to quickly fetch tidy pandas dataframes full of weather-rich data:

 * By handling the API boilerplate
 * By providing simple and well-documented function